securego/gosec/README.md

 - G504: Import blocklist: net/http/cgi
 - G505: Import blocklist: crypto/sha1
 - G601: Implicit memory aliasing of items from a range statement
+- G602: Usage of Rat.SetString in math/big with an overflow

 ### Retired rules